Full characterisation of Painlev\'e V asymptotics and nonlinear monodromy-Stokes structure: Introduction

 \section{Introduction}

-In comparison with Painlev\'e 1 and 2 equations, the full picture of Painlev\'e 5 solutions has not been given light on.
-Attempts to capture all Painlev\'e solutions have been made by Guzzetti \cite{G1} for Painle\'e 6 around $x=0$, and by Andreev and Kitaev \cite{Andreev-Kitaev} for Painlev\'e 5 as $x\to \infty$ along the positive real axis in the context of the connection problem to $x=0$.
-The result \cite{S} providing the elliptic asymptotics of Painlev\'e 5 suggests the possibility of extending Andreev-Kitaev's study to that in generic directions containing the positive real axis.
-We are now interested in capturing all the solutions of Painlev\'e 5, and in knowing all the asymptotic behaviours, say, in a specified sectorial region.
+In comparison with Painlev\'e I and II equations, the full picture of Painlev\'e V solutions has not been given light on.
+Attempts to capture or to tabulate all Painlev\'e solutions have been made by Guzzetti \cite{G1} for Painle\'e VI around $x=0$, by Vartanian and Kitaev \cite{KV} for Painlev\'e III$(D_7)$ around $x=0$, and by Andreev and Kitaev \cite{Andreev-Kitaev} for Painlev\'e V as $x\to \infty$ along the positive real axis in the context of the connection problem to $x=0$.
+The result \cite{S} providing the elliptic asymptotics of Painlev\'e V suggests the possibility of extending Andreev-Kitaev's study to that in generic directions including the positive real axis.
+We are now interested in capturing all the asymptotic solutions of Painlev\'e V, say, in a specified sectorial region.
 Our study is based on the isomonodromy deformation technique.

 Let $\theta_0,$ $\theta_1,$ $\theta_{\infty} \in \mathbb{C}$.
 The isomonodromy deformation of the two-dimensional linear system